derrley/yamlicious/README.rst

         - that other file
         - which can be arbitrary YAML

-You can use variable substitution with the file include feature to get conditional configuration.
+You can use variable substitution with the `insert`_ feature to get conditional configuration.

 .. code-block:: yaml

   user_settings:
-    _include: {USER}/conf.yaml
+    _insert: {USER}/conf.yaml

 Merge